 Even when studying matter within the universe, there are highly movable concepts of planetary laws that can affect finding an absolute truth due to the constant fluctuation of particles that create many deceptive thoughts about their conceptual movement and behavior.
 What scientists observe is in a constant state of flux.
 In reality, there is only one absolute truth, and that is the Creator is the center of All That Was, All That Is and All That Will Be.
 So the truth is flexible and is based on our understanding at the present moment and does not go beyond the now due to fluctuations that occur as we travel the many paths in our data collection as we search for a deeper truth.
 This is how other entities view and process information that we must incorporate into our own learning that leads to a deeper understanding, not of the event itself, but of the parameters leading up to a final event.

-We recommend that you now return to the book, The Augmentation of Man, a Study in Renaissance, and read pages 106-108 that correspond to this blog.
+We recommend that you now return to the book, The Augmentation of Man, A Study in Renaissance, and read section that corresponds to the title and chapter of this blog.
 Allow time to contemplate, re-read as needed.
 Have patience, it does get easier.
 This translation is reflective of our current level of understanding.
 Perhaps you can find an even more profound one!